SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 Power Supply for the Mobile Units: electric Generator, Equipment fixed securely to the mobile units so that it doesn't move in transit.
 Connect/Login to your account on the kiosk using Community Health Index (CHI) number, if patient does not have an account a temporary ticket will be generated and the users details will be have entered manually.
 Manually fill out a paper based form if they do not have an account.

+ID tags/keychains that can be carried easily could be issued for elderly and kids so that in emergency situations they can treated quickly and registered as well.

+Question to answer: What about the ED in all of this?
+This is where the Backend of the Loading function comes in use for the Hospital and the ambulances where they can be re-driected to the the most optimal site before they arrive at one.
+If in a situation where the patient is being brought in through other modes (not through an ambulance essentially) they will allowed to pass through for their treatment first.

+To actually create a timeless solution what can be done: get people to create a complete profile using their existing Scottish Community Health Index (CHI) number and fill in details such as medical history, prescription, allergies.
+This way people will be able to track their treatment progress as well.
+The kiosk can just scan the QR code of the profile and then give the patient the ticket accordingly.
+This part will cover how we are getting the data of the patients in structured formatt.
+Now using this data to our advantage and help in re-allocation of patients.
+Since we will be using the loading function to assign the site to the patient this will effectively solve the major bottleneck of patients being re-allocated themselves.
+Covering the part where the patient is at the hospital as well and now the patient also knows where to go.

+Now some things to consider here:
+In kiosk System update for faster entry of data as at home you can enter these details but when at the site it can very time consuming:
+Solved through the profile scan or if account does not exist for user they can just quickly generate a ticket through the quick select options.
+Also add what happens if patient misses the appointment or the appointment is re-scheduled due to the doctor not being there?
+If patient misses the appointment time:
+1. At the moment of calling the patients token number if patient does not show up, we will just move to next token number in line.
+2. In-case the patient comes back after this has happened they can go next, before the token scheduled so that it does not remain pending.
+3. Same scenario if patient arrives within 15 mins of the appoitment time.
+4. If the patient arrives 15 mins or later than their appointment time, their ticket will be invalidated and they will have to book another appointment and generate another e-ticket.
+5. Under extreme circumstances such as an emergency situation, the patient arriving later than 15 mins shall be given a pardon.